 LDAP requires web-tier authentication, and this must be done with ArcGIS Web Adaptor (Java Platform).
 The web adaptor relies on the Java application server to authenticate the user and provide the web adaptor with the account name of the user.
 Once it has the account name, it passes that to the server.

-When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in your organization-specific identity store to publish services from ArcGIS Pro.
-When the users in these roles connect to the server in ArcGIS Pro, they must specify the Web Adaptor URL.
+When configuring ArcGIS Web Adaptor, you must enable administration through the Web Adaptor.
+This allows users in LDAP to publish services from ArcMap.
+When the users in these roles connect to the server in ArcMap, they must specify the Web Adaptor URL.